Purpose: Find the HFV database sequences most similar to your query(s).

 Bulk input: A bulk set may be submitted in FastA or any common sequence format; the sequences do not need to be aligned.
 Bulk input is limited to 100 sequences and <500 Kb file size.
 A maximum of 10 matches will be displayed per query.
 To enter multiple accession numbers, separate each by space or comma.
 For large sets, we recommend that you uncheck "Show location of match in genome", as the results may take hours if this is included.

-See HFV BLAST Examples for examples of 'Pairwise' and 'Master-Slave' output.
+See HFV BLAST Examples for examples of 'Pairwise' and 'Query-Blast matches' output.

 Run BLAST against:

 The default BLAST background is all sequences in the LANL HFV Database.